Gary Klutt: Early years

 Klutt began his racing career in 2000, finding success quickly, winning karting championships in 2003, 2004, 2005, and 2007 and the Canadian Nationals in 2009.

-Debuting in 2010 at Canadian Tire Motorsport Park, Klutt qualified 16th and finished 11th in his family No. 68 entry.
+Debuting in 2010 at Canadian Tire Motorsport Park, Klutt qualified sixteenth and finished eleventh in his family No. 68 entry.
 He did not return to the series until 2013, running another race at CTMP, starting seventh and finishing seventh in a family-entered No. 59 car.
 The team entered four races in 2014, running top tens at Circuit ICAR and CTMP, and falling out of one race with mechanical issues.

 Full-time

 Klutt started racing full-time in 2015, starting from the pole and winning the season-opening race at CTMP in only his seventh series start.
-He garnered one other pole and six other top tens en route to a 5th-place points finish.
+He garnered one other pole and six other top-tens en route to a fifth-place points finish.
 He also garnered Rookie of the Year honors.
-2016 brought a bit less success, as Klutt raced his way to eight top tens but not one top five finish and failed to finish two races.
+2016 brought a bit less success, as Klutt raced his way to eight top-tens but not one top-five finish and failed to finish two races.
 Also during the 2016 season, Klutt was named to the 2016 NASCAR Next class.
-He returned to full time racing for the 2022 season, finishing 9th in the point standings with four top fives and eight top tens.
+He returned to full time racing for the 2022 season, finishing ninth in the point standings with four top-fives and eight top-tens.